mdabrowski1990/uds/docs/source/pages/user_guide/can.rst

       print(uds_message_2)  # UdsMessage(payload=[0x62, 0x10, 0x00, 0x20, 0x20, 0x20, 0x20, 0x20, 0x20, 0x20, 0x20, 0x20, 0x20, 0x20, 0x20], addressing_type=Physical)

-    .. warning:: Desegmentation performs only sanity check of CAN packets content, therefore some inconsistencies with :Ref:`Diagnostic on CAN <knowledge-base-docan>` standard might be silently accepted as long as :ref:`a diagnostic message <implementation-diagnostic-message>` can be unambiguously decoded out of provided :ref:`CAN packets <knowledge-base-can-packet>`.
+    .. warning:: Desegmentation performs only sanity check of CAN packets content, therefore some inconsistencies with :ref:`Diagnostic on CAN <knowledge-base-docan>` standard might be silently accepted as long as :ref:`a diagnostic message <implementation-diagnostic-message>` can be unambiguously decoded out of provided :ref:`CAN packets <knowledge-base-can-packet>`.